NCIP/cadsr-sentinel/README.md

-Welcome to the caDSR Sentinal Project!
+Welcome to the caDSR Sentinel Project!
 =====================================

 The caDSR Sentinel Tool allows users who have a caDSR account to create and manage Alert Definitions for content in the caDSR.
 Alert Definitions are a set of rules that are periodically evaluated against the caDSR.

-The caDSR Sentinal is developed in Java and requires Apache Ant for building.
+The caDSR Sentinel is developed in Java and requires Apache Ant for building.

-The caDSR Sentinal is distributed under the BSD 3-Clause License.
+The caDSR Sentinel is distributed under the BSD 3-Clause License.
 Please see the NOTICE and LICENSE files for details.

-You will find more details about the caDSR Sentinal in the following links:
+You will find more details about the caDSR Sentinel in the following links:

  * [Community Wiki] (https://wiki.nci.nih.gov/x/PIEI)
  * [Code Repository] (https://github.com/NCIP/cadsr-sentinal)